220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ## What is Containerization and Virtualization

 - [Containerization] - Involved bundling an application together with all the configuration files, libraries, and dependencies required.
-Containers allocate resources dynamically use as much resources the container needs to run the application
+Containers allocate resources dynamically use as many resources the container needs to run the application
 - [Virtualization] - Virtual machine that simulates a real computer with an operating system.
 The allocated resources are static, so when you choose the amount of resources, they cannot change

-## What terminolgy is used in Docker?
+## What terminology is used in Docker?

 - [Images] - An image is a read-only template with instructions for creating a Docker container.
 They are immutable file and represents an application and its virtual environment at a specific point in time
 - [Container] - A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.